 Customize Your Bike With a DIY Seat Cover, Noisemaker or Basket

 Learn these Bicycle Hacks to upgrade your bike with objects from around your house.
 Make a bike seat for decor and comfort with a shower cap.
 Create a fun noisemaker for your wheel spokes with playing cards.
 Repurpose a bin to make a colorful bike basket.

 If you’d like more bike craft ideas, Customize Your Bike with these projects from DIY With Me on Nickelodeon.

 Make Your Wheels Glow in the Dark!
 Create a night light bike parade with your family or neighbors.
 Trick out your bikes with these easy tips.
 All you need are some glow sticks.

 If you’re into photography, check out the tips at the bottom of the blog for capturing these glowing colors in the dark.
 Can you stop the action or make the colors blur in the photos?

 Experiment With Why to Protect Your Noggin

-Find out firsthand why it’s so important to wear a helmet with the Protect Your Melon Experiment from We Are Teachers.
+Find out firsthand why it’s so important to wear a helmet with the Melon Drop Example.
 Grab some cantaloupe and a helmet to test.